jadianes/kdd-cup-99-spark/README.md

 Following the idea that new attack types will be similar to known types, let's start by trying a k-nearest neighbours classifier.
 We must to avoid brute force comparisons in the Nxd space at all costs.
-Being N the number of samples in our data more than 400K, and d the number of features 38 features, we will end up with an unfeasible modeling process.
+Being N the number of samples in our data more than 400K, and d the number of features 38, we will end up with an unfeasible modeling process.
 For this reason we pass `algorithm = 'ball_tree'`.
-For more on this, se [here](http://scikit- learn.org/stable/modules/neighbors.html#choice-of-nearest-neighbors-algorithm).
+For more on kNN performance, check [here](http://scikit- learn.org/stable/modules/neighbors.html#choice-of-nearest-neighbors-algorithm).